snail2sky/coredns_mysql_extend/README.md

 mysql:github.com/snail2sky/coredns_mysql_extend
 ~~~

-Put this early in the plugin list, so that *example* is executed before any of the other plugins.
+Put this early in the plugin list, so that *mysql_extend* is executed before any of the other plugins.

 After this you can compile coredns by: